EmilSchroder/VisualImpairedDesign/README.md

 - Colour - Keep in mind what everyone can see.
 There are filters for websites that allow you to see what a colourblind person would see.
 - Audience - Larger than you think
 - Thick brush themes - having granular css on classes and components makes the switching of themes (for example colour schemes or even enlarging the text) much more difficult.
 There is a need to stay general!
+- Planning - decide a head of time what like items you themeatically want to group together (like headers with navbars).
+It is easier to think in terms of general css classes if this is done.

 ## Key Links
 - https://blindfoundation.org.nz/how-we-can-help/businesses-and-professionals/accessible-documents-and-websites/